dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 The Manhattan address algorithm refers to the formulas used to estimate the closest east–west cross street for building numbers on north–south avenues
 8 KB (95 words) - 00:34, 4 April 2019

-Algorithmic composition
-Algorithmic composition is the technique of using algorithms to create music.
-Algorithms (or, at the very least, formal sets of rules) have been used to
-15 KB (1,790 words) - 10:15, 9 April 2019

 Chan's algorithm
 In computational geometry, Chan's algorithm, named after Timothy M. Chan, is an optimal output-sensitive algorithm to compute the convex hull of a set
 18 KB (3,594 words) - 18:22, 30 January 2019